Pre-Psychology Major Requirements

 Psychology Major Requirements

-To declare major standing, students must first complete all of the preparation courses (all grades assigned) and meet all of the requirements listed above.
+To declare major standing, students must first complete all of the preparation courses (all grades assigned) and meet all of the application requirements listed above.

 An overall GPA of 2.00 (C) is required in the upper division courses.
 A grade of C- or better is required in each Core and Laboratory course.
 All Core, Laboratory, and Elective courses must be taken for a letter grade.